shellyk22/Hemitube_finale/Hemitube3/README.md

 User:

 - GET /api/users/:id Retrieve user details by providing the username.
+- GET /api/users Retrieves all the users in the DB.
 - POST /api/users Create a new user.
 - PUT /api/users/:id Change nickName or profilePicture for a specific user.